dariyab93/orner/README.md

-# Orner chatbot
+# Telegram Bot for tracking orders or signing up for gift subscriptions through Orner
 ---

-# Telegram Bot for tracking orders or signing up for gift subscriptions through Orner
 ## Overview
 This project implements a Telegram bot that facilitates the subscription process for a gift box service.
 Users can interact with the bot to sign up for a gift box subscription, check the status of their orders, and more.